 Where penalties are involved, we can negotiate on your behalf in an attempt to achieve leniency and help you avoid the heavier potential consequences.
 If you are charged with a theft crime, it important you exercise your right to remain silent so that you don’t unwittingly incriminate yourself.
 Don’t make any statements about your case without an attorney present.

-Contact a Las Vegas theft attorney from our firm right away for legal assistance!
+Contact a Las Vegas theft defense attorney from our firm right away for legal assistance!